sambody/inkscape-guide-tools/README.md

 Inkscape guide tools
 ===================

-These are a series of [Inkscape](http://inkscape.org/) extensions related to guides.
+These are a series of [Inkscape](http://inkscape.org/) extensions related to guides: Add centered guides to page or selection, Add margin guides to page or selection, Add grid guides and Remove selected guides

-On this page:

-- Explanation of all bundled extensions
-- How to download and install
-- Where to find the extensions menu
-- Tips
-- What's next
-- Licence and credits

 -----

-### The bundled extensions:

-1. Add centered guides to page or selection
-2. Add margin guides to page or selection
-3. Add grid guides
-4. Remove selected guides

 ### 1. Add centered guides to page or object